- Net Partner: On-line access to application status and award notifications

 - Unreimbursed Medical and Dental Expenses

 - International Students

 - Exit Interviews

 - Federal Student Loan Consolidation

-A link to this site is on our website home page at http://www.amherst.edu/~finaid.
-Messages about financial aid may also be communicated to you via your CMS portal.
+A link to this site is on our website home page at https://www.amherst.edu/offices/financialaid.
+Messages about financial aid may also be communicated to you via your Financial Aid Portal.

-When you first complete a Free Application for Federal Student Aid, you will also create a FSA ID.
+When you first complete a Free Application for Federal Student Aid, you will also create an FSA ID.
 It’s important that you keep track of it.
 The FSA ID is used for communications with the Department of Education — including completing future years’ FAFSA’s, electronically “signing” applications and promissory notes, completing required loan entrance and exit counseling, and accessing account information about your student loans in repayment.
-If you have misplaced your FSA ID, you may retrieve your username or password on the log-in pages at www.fafsa.gov.
+If you have misplaced your FSA ID, you may retrieve your username or password on the log-in page of the FAFSA.

 What If I Have Some Questions About My Award?

 If you have a question about your financial aid award, please visit, call, or write the office to clarify things.
 Our staff is experienced in answering a broad array of questions regarding the application process, individual aid programs, the crediting of aid to student accounts, and general policy and procedures.
 In some cases, a question may be referred to a dean for a response if it involves interpretation of financial aid policy.

 My Parents’ Contribution Changed From Last Year.
 Why Is That?